TSUMahmud/APICIA/README.md

 ## How to run
 - If you do not have the requirements installed in python: run "pip install -r requirements.txt" to install all the requirements
 - Within the app, first identify the folder where the app code and the tests are localized, i.e., "android/src/main/java/" and "android/src/test/java/", where the Jacoco store its coverage reports, i.e., "android/build/reports/jacoco/jacocoUnitTestReport/html/" and the targetSDKVersion of the app which is 26 for this app.
-- To run: "python apicia.py <--app path--> <--source code path--> <--test path--> <--Jacoco report path--> <--API level to be updated-->", i.e., "python apicia.py example/FAST/ android/src/main/java android/src/test/java android/build/reports/jacoco/jacocoUnitTestReport/html/ 27"
+- To run: "python apicia.py <--app path--> <--source code path--> <--test path--> <--Jacoco report path--> <--current targetSDKVersion--> <--new targetSDKVersion-->", i.e., "python apicia.py example/FAST/ android/src/main/java android/src/test/java android/build/reports/jacoco/jacocoUnitTestReport/html/ 26 32"
 - The output will be shown in the console as well as saved in the "apicia_output.txt" file.

 ## Datasets
 The datasets used in the conference paper published in COMPSAC2021 are available at [https://userweb.cs.txstate.edu/~t_m386/apicia.html](https://userweb.cs.txstate.edu/~t_m386/apicia.html)

-## Extended evaluation
-The dataset used in the extended evaluation are available [here](https://docs.google.com/spreadsheets/d/1NQSVWmvY3ZBk4duBsuQl1EKctGucECb2XPnhvNtkUkc/edit?usp=sharing)